-The Scheme's investment managers are granted full discretion over whether or not to invest in the employers' business.
-Through their consultation with the Principal Employer when setting this Statement of Investment Principles, the Trustees have made the Principal Employer aware of their policy on ESG risks, how they intend to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.
+It is not possible for the Scheme's investment managers to invest in the Principal Employer's business.
+Through their consultation with the Principal Employer when setting this Statement of Investment Principles, the Trustees have made the Principal Employer aware of their policy on ESG and climate related risks, how they intend to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.

-The Scheme's investment consultant is independent and no arm of its business provides asset management services.
-This, and its FCA regulated status, makes the Trustees confident that the investment manager recommendations it makes are free from conflict of interest.
+The Scheme's investment consultant is independent and no arm of their business provides asset management services.
+This, and their FCA Regulated status, makes the Trustees confident that the investment manager recommendations they make are free from conflict of interest.

 The Trustees expect all investment managers to have a conflict of interest policy in relation to their engagement and ongoing operations.
-In having a conflict of interest policy the Trustees believe they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustees/investment manager and the investee companies.
+In doing so the Trustees believe they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustees/investment manager and the investee companies.